 Because the same financial securities are often traded on markets that are physically far apart, finance professionals have always been amongst the first adopters of improved communication technologies.
 Consider, for example, the introduction of the telegraph in the 1840s.
 Soon after New York and Philadelphia were linked by the telegraph, The New York Herald reported that "certain parties in New York and Philadelphia were employing the telegraph for speculating in stocks."
 Not surprisingly, prices of the same security trading in both markets became significantly closer once the telegraph was introduced.
 The same thing happened when New York and New Orleans were linked.
-When the first reliable trans-atlantic cable linking London to New York was established, the effect was even more dramatic, presumably because the improvement over existing communication technology was larger.3
+When the first reliable trans-atlantic cable linking London to New York was established, the effect was even more dramatic, presumably because the improvement over existing communication technology was larger.4

 With the introduction of the telegraph came the first stock ticker system.
 It allowed the continuous transmission of stock prices using telegraph lines and was in effect the first digital electronic communications system.
-It remained in use until the 1970s when it was replaced by digital CRT technology systems and then ultimately computers and the Internet.
-Today, some traders use microwave technology to transmit information and orders at the highest possible speeds (which we describe in more detail in the "Arbitrage in Markets" box on page 118).
+It remained in use until the 1970s when it was replaced by digital CRT technology systems and then ultimately computers and the internet.
+Today, some traders use microwave technology to transmit information and orders at the highest possible speeds (which we describe in more detail on page 114).